qingxiangguo/Tools-for-Cancer-Genome-Analysis/README.md

 Done!

-### Github push error: fatal: Unable to create '/Users/qgn1237/Library/CloudStorage/OneDrive-NorthwesternUniversity/github_project/Computational-Medicine-and-Bioinformatics-Terminology-Database/.git/index.lock': File exists.
+# Github push error: fatal: Unable to create '/Users/qgn1237/Library/CloudStorage/OneDrive-NorthwesternUniversity/github_project/Computational-Medicine-and-Bioinformatics-Terminology-Database/.git/index.lock': File exists

 The error message suggests that there is a lock file present, which typically means that another Git process is running or a previous Git process did not exit cleanly.
 To resolve the issue, follow these steps: